vpsg-research/CAME-Grad/README.md

 </div>

 ## 🎈 News

 - [2026.05] Our paper has been accepted by the **Forty-third International Conference on Machine Learning (ICML 2026)**! 🎉

 ## 📝 TODO

-- [x] Release the complete PyTorch code of CAME-Grad
+- [x] Provide detailed evaluation instructions and baseline reproduction setups for the IU X-Ray and MIMIC-CXR datasets.
-- [ ] Release the pre-trained checkpoints (Optional)
+- [ ] Release the corresponding model weights.
-- [ ] Provide detailed instructions for IU X-Ray and MIMIC-CXR datasets
+- [ ] Release the complete PyTorch codebase and algorithmic details of CAME-Grad. *(Due to ongoing follow-up research, the core optimizer source code is temporarily withheld.
+We will fully open-source it upon the completion of our subsequent work.
+Stay tuned!)*

 ## ⭐ Abstract